Nourishing Positive Health Outcomes

-Each one of us has the power to manage our health better and reduce the daily distress that often comes from aches and pains, digestive woes, stress, frailty and other chronic dysfunction.
-Why then are some people successful managing these challenges and others not?
+Are you one of the many who suffer daily from aches and pains, digestive woes, stress, frailty and other chronic dysfunction?
+How is it that some people successfully manage these challenges and others repeatedly fail?

 Acceptance Comes First

-There’s going to be trial and error — Always.
+There is no sustainable fast path here.
+Trial and error are part of the plan — Always.
+You must trust the process and understand that there is no straight path to success.
 Consistency is key.
-You must trust the process and understand that there is no straight path to success.
 Setbacks will always be part of the journey and that’s ok.
 This is your turning point.
 When you realize this simple fact, you can accept where you are and enable a shift to a more positive mindset that will lead you forward.

-A positive mindset can make a significant impact on not only mental well-being but physical well being too.
-Embracing positive thoughts not only reduces stress but also enhances immune function, and studies even suggest that it can contribute to a longer lifespan.
+A positive mindset has the potential to make a significant impact on not only mental well-being, but physical well being too.
+Embracing positive thoughts can reduces your stress and possibly enhance immune function as well.
+Studies even suggest that it may contribute to a longer lifespan, but let’s just focus on what it can do for us right now.

 You can set yourself up for mindfulness practices, tailoring them to a depth that suits you.
-Activities like meditation and deep breathing can substantially decrease stress and bolster your overall mental resilience, aiding in positivity.
-Furthermore, incorporating breath work into your routine can work wonders for your digestive health, heart health, and physical resilience that aids in fortifying your immune system.
-Finding time may be your biggest challenge in the beginning.
-Literally anything goes, all you need is a first step.
+Activities like meditation, deep breathing or nature walks may substantially decrease stress and bolster your overall mental resilience, aiding in positivity.
+Furthermore, incorporating breath work into your routine can work wonders for your digestive health, heart health, and physical resilience that will also help fortify your immune system.
+Finding time may be your biggest challenge.

 Commitment Makes all the Difference

 I’ve seen a lot of women give up and miss out because they lose patience and lose sight of their goals.
 It’s easy to do.
 One must stay committed in order to achieve what one expects.
-Sometimes visualizing yourself achieving a goal can be helpful in reinforcing your commitment to the process.
-Sometimes a daily mantra helps reinforce a positive focus.
+Sometimes adapting a daily mantra can help reinforce a positive focus.
 Try saying this one every morning when you look at yourself in the mirror: “I’m one day closer to my goal today.
 I’ve got this.”
 Repeat it every day.
+Literally anything goes, all you need is a first step in a positive direction.

 Track Progress